-The Google Home skill is provided via Alarm.com.
+The Google Home skill is also provided via Alarm.com.
+It works similarly but it’s not as built out as the Alexa Skill.
 Just like Alexa, you can use the Google Home skill to control your security system, lights, thermostat, locks, or even your garage door.
 Just say, “Okay Google, ask Alarm.com to close the garage.”
 Using this integration, you can even control groups of devices like lights.
 For example, you can combine all the lights in your living room under the group name “living room” and ask Google Home to turn off all living room lights.

 Equipment that Senses

 Frontpoint has a full range of wireless sensors.
 Their sensors are battery powered and can communicate back to the Simon XT (or touchscreen), your smartphone, the central monitoring center, or even other pieces of equipment.
 For example, let’s say that you want the heat to kick on every time the garage door is opened or perhaps you want your camera to record if motion is detected.
 It’s all possible, as the equipment was created to work together.

 Here’s a list of their current sensor products and pricing:

 - Door Window Sensors: $32.99

 - Recessed Door Sensor: $42.99